PReichetanz/my-first-website/README.md

-# My Very First Website
+# This is my Website

 Example Repository for Git Advanced Session